 The second compositional guideline that you should learn to use is similar to the previous but instead of talking about the luminosity of an image, we look at the colors.
 Studies have shown that the human eye, as with brightness, is attracted to warm tones.
 This is something we can take advantage of in photography.

-By using cold and desaturated tones in less important areas of the image and warm bright tones in the rest, we can help guide the viewer towards the main subject.
+By using cold and desaturated tones in less important areas of the image and warm bright tones in the rest, we can help guide the viewer toward the main subject.

 Combining this technique with the previous is an efficient way to quickly improve the visual impact an image has.